It is abuse, even if he didn’t hit you. It is abuse even if you aren’t bruised or bleeding.

 It is going to take quite a bit of what I call mental gymnastics to go back to not knowing what you know now.
 That is intensely frightening.
 I’ve also heard from a lot of clients, over the years, and people that I’ve spoken to who’ve said, “I don’t want to make a big deal out of nothing.
 This is not abuse.
 I have never been physically harmed,” “Every marriage has problems.”
 Depending on their faith community it can also be, “You’re supposed to be in this ‘Until death do you part or until you have some biblical grounds to leave.’”

-I really think it’s interesting how we get labeled as man-haters or they just want women to get divorced.
+I really think it’s interesting how we get labeled as man-haters or that we just want women to get divorced.
 People accuse me of all sorts of things when, really, I just want to educate people about abuse.
 It’s pretty cut and dry.
 It’s not like I’m trying to cut every man’s private parts off or something.

 Shannon: I have really seen that with the financial abuse.
 People even in the abuse recovery community have this lackadaisical attitude when we know that up to 95-99% of abusive relationships, domestic abuse involve a financial abuse component.
 That’s a huge number.
 Yet, even in the recovery community itself, it has not been a topic that’s really been addressed.

-I wrote Healing from Hidden Abuse in 2016, so it was part of that first emergence of books from Jackson MacKenzie and Shahida Arabi, there really weren’t that many books out there at the time.
+I wrote Healing from Hidden Abuse in 2016.
+So it was part of that first emergence of books from Jackson MacKenzie and Shahida Arabi.
+There really weren’t that many books out there at the time.
 Now you look, and we’re almost at four years, and there is a plethora of information, some of it not very good.
 There also was Lundy’s book before all of ours, but there were a few.
 There were very few books out there.

 When we went to do some research for the financial abuse book, we could find no books that were specific to financial abuse in a relationship.
 There were some podcasts, there was a couple of blogs, there were a few books about finances and rebuilding, but nothing specific that told survivor stories about how money is used as a weapon.

 That’s why I wrote that book, really as an exposé to pull back the curtain.
-I think that, when it comes to needing to get to the physical place so that people realize, “Okay, I’m in an abusive relationship,” that is the heart of the problem that we’re still seeing.
+I think that, when it comes to needing to get to the physical place so that people realize, “Okay.
+I’m in an abusive relationship,” that is the heart of the problem that we’re still seeing.

 I was really glad to see that The Today Show did a piece on gaslighting with Maria Schriver.
-We’ve got some large news outlets that are touching on gaslighting specifically, but we also need to be discussing the other mechanisms of psychological and emotional abuse, so that victims don’t have to get to a point where they feel like, “Okay, now I’m having to look that I’m being abused,” when, like you said, abuse and things that qualify as abuse were happening way before anything became physical because the truth is that it doesn’t always become physical at all, but all that damage is already there.
+We’ve got some large news outlets that are touching on gaslighting specifically, but we also need to be discussing the other mechanisms of psychological and emotional abuse, so that victims don’t have to get to a point where they feel like, “Okay.
+Now I’m having to look that I’m being abused,” when, like you said, abuse and things that qualify as abuse were happening way before anything became physical because the truth is that it doesn’t always become physical at all, but all that damage is already there.

-Anne: Yeah, and in my case, we’d been going to therapy for seven years.
+Anne: Yeah.
+And in my case, we’d been going to therapy for seven years.
 I’d been staring it in the face, trying as hard as I could to hit what the problems were head-on, and because I went down the pornography addiction route and they never talked about abuse—abuse wasn’t even mentioned, which I think is crazy now—because I was hitting it as hard as I could by going to therapists, reading books about addiction, I’m thinking, “If I, a proactive person who wants to solve problems, is going at this as directly as I can and I can’t figure it out for seven years, this is serious.”

 That still stuns me.
 I think we probably went to over seven therapists.

 Shannon: I think it should stun you.
-I personally think there is a real problem in the mental health field, and I am a therapist and I’m more than happy to say that, because I think it’s true.
+I personally think there is a real problem in the mental health field.
+And I am a therapist and I’m more than happy to say that, because I think it’s true.
 I think one of the things that are an issue is that our counseling programs have, historically, not trained people coming out of a master’s program to identify hidden abuse.

 They have obviously gone to identify domestic violence, but that is changing for sure because I myself have gone out and spoken to different classes.
 I know other therapists are doing trainings.
 I know we are starting to get there.
 I think we have a holistic problem within the mental health industry that they do not recognize other forms of abuse besides physical.